 damaged, or absent fallopian tubes.
 IVF is also used for infertility caused by endometriosis

 or male factor infertility.
 IVF is sometimes used to treat couples with long-term

 unexplained infertility who have not been able to get pregnant with other treatments.

 Intracytoplasmic sperm injection (ICSI).
 In this procedure, a single sperm is injected directly into an egg.
 This method is

 most commonly used to help with male factor infertility problems.

 Gamete intrafallopian transfer (GIFT).
 This is done with a fiber-optic instrument called a laparoscope to guide the transfer

 of unfertilized eggs and sperm into the woman's fallopian tubes through small incisions

 in her abdomen.
 GIFT is only used in women with healthy fallopian tubes.

-- Zygote intrafallopian transfer (ZIFT).
-This involves fertilizing a woman's eggs in the lab.
+Zygote intrafallopian transfer (ZIFT).
+This is done by fertilizing a woman's eggs in the lab.
 Then the laparoscope guides

 the transfer of the fertilized eggs (zygotes) into her fallopian tubes.
 ZIFT is only